Running Studies in Your Organization

 Internal data has no ethical constraints because the company already owns it.

-Collecting data for operational purposes (paying people, tracking bugs) does not authorize using it for research purposes.
+Collecting data for operational purposes does not authorize using it for research purposes.
 The intended use of data matters, and research use requires separate consideration of consent, privacy, and potential harm.

 A/B testing is a reliable all-purpose tool for internal studies.

 A/B testing works well for product features where random assignment is natural and outcomes are measured automatically.
-Most questions about developer productivity—does code review help, does pair programming improve quality—do not fit this template.
+Most questions about developer productivity do not fit this description.

 Measuring developer productivity motivates developers to be more productive.

-Metrics change behavior, but not always in the intended direction.
-Developers subjected to daily productivity tracking often become less autonomous and more stressed — and may optimize the metric rather than the work [Sadowski2019].
-The purpose of measurement is to improve outcomes.
+Developers subjected to daily productivity tracking often become less autonomous and more stressed, and may optimize the metric rather than the work.
 If measurement degrades the psychological conditions that produce good work, it defeats itself.

 Negative results from an internal study are not worth reporting.